danaivagiaki/EMBL_QBM_team9/README.md

 # EMBL_QBM_team9

 Group project as part of the predoc course.
-Goal: Analyse metagenomics data of colorectal cancer patients.// Count matrix: `feat_all.tsv`
+Goal: Analyse metagenomics data of colorectal cancer patients.

+Count matrix: `feat_all.tsv`
 Metadata: `meta_all.tsv`